ahm5348/CSCI-635-01-Group-3/README.md

 ## Repository Structure

 ````
 ├── code/                                   # Contains all source code, scripts, and Jupyter notebooks
 │   └── decisionTree.ipynb                  # Notebook with code on training process of the decision tree model
 │   └── knn.ipynb                           # Notebook with code on training process of the knn model
 │   └── neuralNetwork.ipynb                 # Notebook with code on training process of the neuralNetwork model
 │   └── bestModels.ipynb                    # Notebook with code on evaluating best of the 3 models with interpretability through SHAP
 │   └── dataAnalysis.ipynb                  # Notebook with code on exploring the dataset and sampling options
 │   └── utils.py                            # File containing utility functions used in most notebooks
-├── data/                           # Contains the dataset
+├── data/                                   # Contains the models
 │   └── best_decision_tree.joblib           # Best Performing Decision Tree trained, trained in decisionTree.ipynb
 │   └── best_knn.joblib                     # Best Performing KNN trained, trained in knn.ipynb
+│   └── best_neural_network_no_regs.joblib  # Best Performing Neural Network, trained in neuralNetwork.ipynb
+│   └── best_neural_network...              # All other Neural Networks that were trained
 ├── resources/                              # Contains presentation slides, papers, and other references
 │   └── presentation.pdf
 ├── README.md                               # Project overview and instructions
 └── requirements.txt                        # Lists all required Python packages```
 ````

 ## How to Run the Project